Executive Master of Public Administration

 - Quantitative skills, including statistics and/or economics

-GRE/GMAT required.
-Individuals with exceptional experience and/or accomplishments may apply for a waiver.
+GRE/GMAT not required.
+Individuals with exceptional experience and/or accomplishments may choose to self-waive the exam in the application.

 Students must complete the following as part of this program.